Communicating With Your Doctor

 In addition, the NIH recommends being prepared to discuss your everyday habits, such as sleep, diet, and exercise, as well as any other medical conditions you are being treated for.

 Preventing Medication Errors

 In addition to the above, you want to be thoroughly prepared to discuss with your doctor any types of medications or herbal supplements you may be taking.
 According to the Centers for Disease Control and Prevention (CDC), adverse drug events have become a national problem and public health concern.
 Every year nearly 120,000 people require hospitalization as the result of side effects, overdoses, and adverse drug interactions, and people aged 65 and older are seven times as likely to be admitted for care under these circumstances than other age groups.
 Any medicine or supplement you are taking should be discussed with your doctor, and the following types of medicines require particular caution, attention and testing:

 - Diabetes medications, such as insulin; and

 - Seizure medications, such phenytoin and carbamazepine.

 Contact Our Experienced Elder Law Attorneys

 At Cavallo & Cavallo, our experienced New York elder law, Medicaid, and estate planning attorneys know what an important asset your health is.
 Protect yourself and your medical well-being while we protect your other assets.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, providing efficient, effective legal representation to handle all your legal needs.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, providing efficient, effective legal representation to handle all your legal needs.
 Contact us today for a free consultation.